w3c/miniapp/specs/uri/docs/explainer.md

 The MiniApp URI 'miniapp://foo' which has only appId  is similar to the known URN, such as tel: + 1-816-555-0000, isbn: 0451450523.

 **opening question:** Judging from the syntax description of RFC 3986 specification and the known URL, we did not find the case which authority is required but host is omitted.
-We want your help to review whether this design complies with RFC 3986 specification.
+We want your help to review whether this design complies with RFC 3986 specification.?

+#### Q3 About security
-**Question 3: [Security] Does MiniApp URI has security risk?(by @hax)**
+**Question 3: Does MiniApp URI has security risk?(by @hax)**

-Answer 3: The MiniApp URI protocol may exposes the package address in some situation, which makes someone think that there may be security risk.
+**Answer 3:** The MiniApp URI protocol may exposes the package address in some situation, which makes someone think that there may be security risk.
 However, for the time being, the address of the package is not secret information.
 That can be obtained easily by capturing the accessing, etc. Therefore, expressing the package address in the URI does not increase the security risk.

 For other possible security risks, we have explained in the "Security and Privacy" section.

 For the security of the entire MiniApp, not only does the provider of the package need to guarantee the security of package transmission, caching, and dereferencing, but also the user agent needs to consider the security of the use of each high-level component or api.

+#### Q4 About syntax-version
-**Question 4: 【syntax-version] What is the relationship between version in URI and versionName / versionCode in manifest?
+**Question 4: What is the relationship between version in URI and versionName / versionCode in manifest?
 (By @hax)**

-Answer: According to the editor's explaining for the Maniafest spec, versionName is a semantic, optional field that can be used by the user agent or developer to show it to the user; and versionCode is a number that is incremented each time the MiniApp is released.
+**Answer 4:** According to the editor's explaining for the Maniafest spec, versionName is a semantic, optional field that can be used by the user agent or developer to show it to the user; and versionCode is a number that is incremented each time the MiniApp is released.
 Therefore, the version syntax component in the MiniApp URI can be mapped to the versionCode in the Manifest proposal.

+#### Q5 About dereference
- **Question 5：[dereference] it seems the "dereferencing" process ends up with a standard HTTP(s) URL.
+**Question 5: it seems the "dereferencing" process ends up with a standard HTTP(s) URL.
 Wouldn't using that as is make it more accessible to end-users?
 This would trip unless you have a runtime (which would be also presumably, be a browser) - it feels like this tripwire mechanism's main motivation is to make the user install the runtime (in which case, what does this runtime provide that the current browser does not?), which I'm not sure is something that I personally would agree with. (by @cynthia)**

-Answer: I understand your question contains two points,
+**Answer 5:** I understand your question contains two points,

 1. Why not directly use the HTTPS protocol as the MiniApp URI?